CodeBySohyun/Inverse_Ising_Inference/README.md

 Contributions via pull requests are encouraged and appreciated.

 ## Acknowledgments
-Gratitude to Dr. Thomas Machon for guidance, and the University of Bristol for support.
+Gratitude to Dr. Thomas Machon and Dr. Francesco Turci for guidance, and the University of Bristol for support.